RicoValdezio/RoR2-GeneticsArtifact/ThunderStore Stuff/README.md

 This system can be disabled, but doing so removes all balance controls from the artifact.
 Another side-effect of this system is that I decided to cut the Size modification due to networking difficulties.

+As of 1.4.0 the health stat is no longer the only stat penalized using the new system, as all stats can be reduced to bring the product down to a reasonable value.
+This can be configured, and with a Maximum Mutation Product set to 10, the average multiplier on each stat will equate to 1.4x.

 How it Works
 ------------
 This is kinda complicated.
 I plan on adding a video that can give the system a proper explanation, but for right now the main idea is that the longer a monster lives or the more damage it deals to you, the more likely its stats are to be repeated on new monsters.